rnystrom/RNSwipeViewController/README.md

 ~~Note: As of now, RNSwipeViewController is intended for use with portrait orientation on iPhone/iPod only.~~

-Orientation support added on 11/6/12.
-Still intended devices are iPhone/iPod.
+~~Orientation support added on 11/6/12.
+Still intended devices are iPhone/iPod.~~

+iPad support added along with example on 11/8/12.

 #### [View the Docs](http://rnystrom.github.com/RNSwipeViewController/index.html) ####